actionframework/actionframework/README.md

 Because of that is easy understable and easy to use and customize.
 Want some documentation?
 Read the source code.

+# Requirements

+It just requires Ruby and RubyGems.
+I have tested it with Ruby version 1.9.3.

 # Documentation

 Like I said read the source code, but why?